80 Handgun Frames

 - Upgrades.
 These frames provide some changes and upgrades compared to factory frames.
 P80 frames made for Glock® handguns feature an upgraded grip texture, modified grip angle that's more comfortable, and double-undercut trigger guards.
 The 1911 frames are made from forged 7075-T6 aluminum, reducing weight compared to a steel frame by 50%.

 - Easy to machine.
 Completing either type of pistol frame requires basic tools you may already own, like a vise, hand drill, and files.
-Each P80 frame includes the finishing jig and necessary tooling bits, plus easy-to-follow instructions.
-Each 1911 frame requires the Stealth Arms 80% jig, which also comes with simple instructions.
-No experience is required to complete either frame blank.
+Each jig required for fabricating your frame includes tooling bits and easy-to-follow instructions.

 How to Complete Your 80% Frame